 Ho‛okāko‛o Board Members

-Blake Parsons, Vice Chair
+Blake Parsons, Chair

 Executive Director, Sheet Metal Contractors Association